 This taco filling would be delicious in so many Mexican dishes:

 Lentil walnut taco meat is a perfect replacement for ground meat in burritos made with my Fat Free Tortillas, tacos, nachos, taco salad, enchiladas, taco bowls, and more!
-Serve along with lettuce or cabbage slaw, tomato, pico de gallo or hot sauce, onions, Cashew Cheese Sauce, cilantro, olives, and maybe some vegan sour cream.
+Serve along with lettuce or cabbage slaw, tomato, pico de gallo or hot sauce, onions, Vegan Cheddar Cheese, Cashew Cheese Sauce, cilantro, olives, and maybe some vegan sour cream.

 Frequently asked questions